Extending the limits of autonomous systems

 Partners: National Oceanography Centre (NOC) and L3Harris ASV

 Improving the endurance and navigational precision of underwater autonomous systems, while also reducing costs, could provide disruptive capability in the subsea monitoring and inspection space.
 All three are goals in a two-year collaborative project we are leading.

-Geraint West, Global Business Manager, Ocean Science, sets out the challenge – and the solutions.
+Geraint West, Head of Science, sets out the challenge – and the solutions.

 Sending autonomous and unmanned underwater vehicles (AUV/UUV) out on missions that will last for days or weeks, unaided by vessels or any other supporting offshore infrastructure is a major goal for the ocean science, offshore energy and defence sectors.